AlanCS/WorkSplitCalculator/README.md

 In this project, `Program.cs` is the main entry point of the CDK app and the CDK construct for the lambda function is configured in `CapitalizeStringStack.cs`.

-The lambda function is another csharp project residing within the `CapitalizeStringHandler` folder.
+The lambda function is another csharp project residing within the `Web` folder.

 ## Build & Deploy